Damon Arnette: Las Vegas Raiders

-Arnette was drafted by the Las Vegas Raiders in the first round with the 19th overall pick of the 2020 NFL Draft.
+Arnette was selected by the Las Vegas Raiders in the first round with the 19th overall pick of the 2020 NFL draft.
 The Raiders previously obtained the 19th selection as part of the trade that sent Khalil Mack to the Chicago Bears in 2018.
-He was placed on injured reserve on October 2, 2020 with a thumb injury.
+He was placed on injured reserve on October 2, 2020, with a thumb injury.
 He was moved to the reserve/COVID-19 list by the team on October 19, and was moved back to injured reserve on October 30.
-He was activated to the active roster on November 14, 2020.
+He was activated to the active roster on November 14.

 Arnette entered the 2021 season as a backup cornerback behind Trayvon Mullen and Casey Hayward.
 He suffered a groin injury in Week 4 and was placed on injured reserve.
 The Raiders released him on November 8, 2021, after the discovery of a video showing him brandishing firearms and making death threats.

 Miami Dolphins

-On December 15, 2021, Arnette was signed to the Miami Dolphins practice squad.
+On December 15, 2021, Arnette was signed to the practice squad of the Miami Dolphins.
 His contract expired when the team's season ended on January 9, 2022.

 Kansas City Chiefs

 Arnette signed a reserve/futures contract with the Kansas City Chiefs on January 20, 2022.
-He was released on January 29, 2022 after he was arrested on charges of assault with a deadly weapon, carrying a concealed weapon without a permit, and two counts of possession of controlled substances in Las Vegas.
+He was released on January 29, after he was arrested on charges of assault with a deadly weapon, carrying a concealed weapon without a permit, and two counts of possession of controlled substances in Las Vegas, Nevada.

+Houston Roughnecks

+On December 30, 2024, Arnette signed with the Houston Roughnecks of the United Football League (UFL).

+Houston Texans

+On June 20, 2025, Arnette signed a one-year deal with the Houston Texans.
+He was waived on August 26 as part of final roster cuts, and re-signed to the practice squad.
+On November 7, Arnette was signed to the active roster.
+He was waived by the team on November 15 and re-signed to the practice squad four days later.

 Personal life

-Arnette is also a rapper under the stage name NWG Suave.
+Arnette has three children: two daughters and a son.
+He is also a rapper under the stage name NWG Suave.